 A report released in November estimated that the Russian military had lost close to 300 aircraft since the country first invaded Ukraine in February.
 A large number of those are drones, but more than 100 of the destroyed aircraft were fighter jets and helicopters.

-Still, Russia’s Air Force is quite large, certainly larger than Ukraine’s, which had just 125 operable fixed-wing Russian-made warplanes at the beginning of this war.
+Even with these losses, Russia’s Air Force likely remains quite large, certainly larger than Ukraine’s, which had just 125 operable fixed-wing Russian-made warplanes at the beginning of this war.
 As a result, the U.S. considered supplying Ukraine with fighter jets, a move that would expand U.S. involvement in the war and further escalate tensions with Moscow.
 (This is how the U.S. is arming Ukraine.)